A 2D stochastic fluid-structure interaction problem in compliant arteries with non-zero longitudinal displacement: Problem setup

-{\bf The fluid subproblem:} The fluid flow is modeled by the incompressible Navier-Stokes equations in the 2D time-dependent domain $\sO_{{\bfeta}}(t)$
+{\bf The fluid subproblem:} The fluid flow is modeled by the incompressible Navier-Stokes equations in the 2D time-dependent domain $\sO_{{\bfeta}}(t)$:

 where $\bu=(u_z,u_r)$ is the fluid velocity.
+Hereon, subscripts with $z$ and $r$ will denote the first and the second components respectively.
 The Cauchy stress tensor is $\sigma=-p I+2\nu \bD(\bu)$ where $p$ is the fluid pressure, $\nu$ is the kinematic viscosity coefficient and $\bD(\bu)=\frac12(\nabla\bu+(\nabla\bu)^T)$ is the symmetrized gradient.
 Here $F_u^{ext}$ represents any external forcing impacting the fluid. {\s In this work we will be assuming that this force is random, as we shall see below.} The fluid flow is driven by dynamic pressure data given at the inlet and the outlet boundaries as follows:

 Whereas on the bottom boundary $\Gamma_b$ we prescribe the symmetry boundary condition:

 {\bf The structure sub-problem:} The elastodynamics problem is given in terms of the displacement ${\bfeta}=(\eta_z,\eta_r)$ with respect to $\Gamma$: